tuxcanfly/btcgui/README.md

 This project is currently under active development is not production ready yet.
-Because of this, support for connecting to a mainnet btcwallet is currently disable, and testnet must be used instead.
+Because of this, support for connecting to a mainnet btcwallet is currently disabled, and testnet must be used instead.

 ## Installation